awsdocs/aws-control-tower-guide/doc_source/access-control-overview.md

 The AWS account owns the resources that are created in the account, regardless of who created the resources\.
 Specifically, the resource owner is the AWS account of the [principal entity](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) \(that is, the AWS account root user, an IAM user, or an IAM role\) that authenticates the resource creation request\.
 The following examples illustrate how this works:
 + If you use the AWS account root user credentials of your AWS account to set up a landing zone, your AWS account is the owner of the resource\.
 + If you create an IAM user in your AWS account and grant permissions to set up a landing zone to that user, the user can set up a landing zone as long as their account meets the prerequisites\.
-However, your AWS account, to which the user belongs, owns the file system resource\.
+However, your AWS account, to which the user belongs, owns the landing zone resource\.
 + If you create an IAM role in your AWS account with permissions to set up a landing zone, anyone who can assume the role can set up a landing zone\.
 Your AWS account, to which the role belongs, owns the landing zone resource\.

 ## Managing Access to Resources<a name="access-control-manage-access-intro"></a>